catmaid/CATMAID/sphinx-doc/source/installation.rst

 is described in more detail in the :ref:`Nginx and uWSGI <nginx>` section.

 Note if the domain you are serving your image data from is different from where CATMAID is running, `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_ headers have to be sent by the image server or some aspects of the web front-end won't work as expected.
 For more details, have a look :ref:`here <nginx-image-data>`.
 The same is true for CATMAID back-ends that should be accessed by clients originating not from the same domain.
 Check the :ref:`CORS setup <nginx-cors>` section for more details.

 In general you want to fine-tune your setup to improve performance.
 Please have a look at our :ref:`collection of advice <performance-tuning>` for the various infrastructure parts (e.g. webserver, database, file system).
 This can really make a difference.
 An explanation of all possible settings in the `settings.py` file can be found :ref:`here <options>`.

 11. Using the admin interface
 #############################

-You should be able to login to the CATMAID admin interface and complete administration tasks by adding ``/admin/`` after the root URL of your CATMAID instance.
+You should be able to log in to the CATMAID admin interface and complete administration tasks by adding ``/admin/`` after the root URL of your CATMAID instance.
 For example, with the development server, this would be::

     http://localhost:8000/admin/